pzhaojohnson/rnacanvas.code/README.md

 # Quickstart

-## Drawing a structure in dot-bracket notation
+### Drawing a structure expressed in dot-bracket notation

 ```typescript
 // the structure to draw